Esri/mapbook-ios/docs/index.md

 ### Authentication

-The Mapbook App leverages the ArcGIS [authentication](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/) model to provide access to resources via the the [named user](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) login pattern.
+Offline Mapbook leverages the ArcGIS [authentication](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/) model to provide access to resources via the the [named user](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) login pattern.
 When in **Portal** mode, the app prompts you for your organization’s ArcGIS Online credentials used to obtain a token to be used for fetching mobile map packages from your organization.
 The ArcGIS Runtime SDKs provide a simple to use API for dealing with ArcGIS logins.

 The process of accessing token secured services with a challenge handler is illustrated in the following diagram.